tldr-pages/tldr/pages/linux/pkgctl-repo.md

 > See also: `pkgctl`.
 > More information: <https://man.archlinux.org/man/pkgctl-repo.1>.

-- Clone a package repository (requires setting an SSH key in your Arch GitLab account):
+- Clone a package repository (requires setting an SSH key in your Arch Linux GitLab account):

 `pkgctl repo clone {{pkgname}}`